 The anesthesia staff will meet with you to review your health history, past surgeries, and current medications, and discuss anesthesia options.

 A general anesthetic with a nerve block is a common form of anesthesia for hip surgery.
 The anesthetic puts you to sleep during your surgery.
 The nerve block numbs the hip area and can last for several hours after surgery, which helps you manage your pain.

 A surgeon and a physician’s assistant (PA) will lead your surgical team in the operating room.

-Once you are fast asleep in the operating room, your hip gets filled with saline.
-Saline helps expand your joint, making it easier for your surgeon to move surgical instruments and better see tissues.
-To be able to see inside of your joint, your surgeon will use a special table that applies traction to separate your thighbone from its socket on the pelvis.
-Your foot gets strapped into a boot that pulls your leg away from your pelvis creating more space in the hip joint for the surgical instruments.
+Once you’re fast asleep in the operating room, your hip is filled with saline, to expand your joint and make it easier for your surgeon to move instruments and see tissues.
+To see inside your joint, your surgeon uses a special table that separates your thighbone from its socket on the pelvis.
+Your foot is strapped into a boot that pulls your leg away from your pelvis, creating more space in the hip joint for surgical instruments.

-Once there is more space, your surgeon puts an arthroscope into your hip, which is a tiny camera hooked up to a large computer screen.
-This magnifies the structures in your hip and allows your surgeon to view it with their own eyes.
-Once your surgeon can see in the joint, they insert surgical instruments through another incision and are able to repair the damaged tissue.
-Often times, multiple tiny incisions are made to get to the different areas in your hip.
-While in your hip, your surgeon will usually fix any repairable damage they find, even if it was not expected before surgery.
-Even MRIs can miss damage in your hip, but during an arthroscopy, your surgeon can see exactly what is problematic.
-A Physician Assistant (PA) often helps your surgeon throughout surgery and understands everything that was done during your surgery.
+Once your surgeon can see in the joint, they’ll insert surgical instruments through another incision and repair damaged tissue.
+Often, multiple tiny incisions are made to get to different areas in your hip.
+While in your hip, your surgeon will usually fix any repairable damage they find, even if it was unexpected.

 Let's Discuss Your Options.